TrendFast Period: 9Slow Period: 21Best TF: 4H–Daily

 Open Pineify

-Go to pineify.app and sign in — a free account gives you full access to the AI Coding Agent for indicator generation.
+Go to pineify.app and sign in — a free account is sufficient to generate the Dual MA crossover and access all customizable indicator parameters.

 2. 2